Fudan-iGEM/2024-wiki/src/inclusivity.md

-::: details Course Ⅰ (Photos, Implementation, attachments, etc.)
+::: details Course Ⅰ (Photos, Implementation, attachments)

 #### ② Course Implementation

 **Scientific Knowledge:** In this course, we used a picture book teaching model.
 Based on our colorful picture books from last year, we made thorough simplifications and necessary additions to the content for the ASD population.
 The picture book ([Course 1 Lesson Plan (English).pdf ](https://static.igem.wiki/teams/5115/inclusivity/course-materials/course-1-lesson-plan-en.pdf)) is listed in the appendix.

 <div style="text-align: center;" id="fig11">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/course-1-zhanlan-1.jpg" style="width:100%">